Dave the Diver: Development

+The development of Dave the Diver started in 2017 as a prototype named Dave, where a diver obtains various fish as rewards.
+This version was considered too simplistic and mundane, and the developer decided to restart the project with a version built around resource management.

 Dave the Diver was initially announced as a mobile game in 2018 by Nexon Mobile subsidiaries NeoPle and Studio 42 in collaboration with National Geographic to "bring awareness to all the beauty the ocean has and how it's slowly fading away," before being reannounced in May 2022 as the first game by Nexon subsidiary Mintrocket.
 The game's director Jaeho Hwang based the initial concept on a real-life restaurant on Jeju Island, whose owner dives for ingredients during the day and serves them during the evening.
 The development team's own diving experiences served as inspiration, along with games such as Torneko's Great Adventure, Abzu and Metal Gear Solid.

 Mintrocket found it challenging to balance the game's various mechanics so no particular gameplay element becomes repetitive, which they resolved through trial and error during early access.
-The game entered early access in October 2022 was officially released for macOS and Windows on June 28, 2023.
+The game entered early access in October 2022 and was officially released for macOS and Windows on June 28, 2023.
 An update in August improved accessibility support, allowing people to bypass quick-time events, among other quality-of-life improvements.
 A port for Nintendo Switch was released on October 26, 2023, ports for PlayStation 4 and PlayStation 5 were released on April 16, 2024, and for Xbox One and Xbox Series X/S on November 20, 2025.
 A Nintendo Switch 2 Edition of the game was released on November 6, 2025, with a free upgrade pack for existing Switch owners.
+A port for mobile phones is scheduled to release on September 17, 2026.

 Free downloadable content based on Black Salt Games' Dredge video game was released on December 15, 2023.
 The DLC adds a fog weather event in which the player can dredge for valuable items and catch unique types of fish.
 A second batch of free, limited-time DLC featuring crossover content from the Godzilla franchise was released on May 23, 2024.
 The DLC adds missions that, when completed, can unlock new recipes and decorations.
-The DLC was delisted on November 23, but returned to digital stores in June 27, 2025.
+The DLC was delisted on November 23, but returned to digital stores on June 27, 2025.
 A free update featuring collaboration content with the Balatro and Potion Craft video games and singer-songwriter Mxmtoon was released on October 24, 2024.
 A batch of paid, limited-time DLC featuring crossover content from the Like a Dragon franchise was released on April 10, 2025.
-Further content updates are planned to be released in the future, including a story DLC called Dave the Diver: In the Jungle, set to release in early 2026.
+An expansion DLC titled Dave the Diver: In the Jungle was released on June 18, 2026.